Ranganathittu Bird Sanctuary: Birds

 Roughly 170 bird species have been recorded.
 Of these, the painted stork, Asian openbill stork, common spoonbill, woolly-necked stork, black-headed ibis, lesser whistling duck, Indian shag, stork-billed kingfisher, egret, cormorant, Oriental darter, spot-billed pelican and heron breed at Ranganathittu regularly.
 The great stone plover, and river tern also nest there, while the park is also home to a large flock of streak-throated swallows.
 Ranganathittu is a popular nesting site and about 8,000 nestlings were sighted during June 2011.
 About 50 pelicans have made Ranganathittu their permanent home.

 During winter months, starting from mid-December, as many as 40,000 birds congregate at Ranganathittu, some migrating from Siberia, Latin America and parts of north India.

 During January and February, more than 30 species of migratory birds can be found in the sanctuary.

-Other Fauna
+Mammals and reptiles

 The islands are host to numerous small mammals including bonnet macaque, smooth coated otter, colonies of flying fox and common small mammals such as common palm civet and Indian gray mongoose.
 Additionally, there is a population of monitor lizards.
 The mugger crocodile or marsh crocodile is a common inhabitant of the riverine reed beds and Ranganathittu has largest fresh water crocodile population in Karnataka state.